International student study permit update

 - a study permit from the Government of Canada

 - a budget to live on while you study

 - what you need to bring

 Also make sure you know how to access international student support services at your institution.

 Above all, plan to enjoy your time in Alberta!
 Travel Alberta has information about destinations to explore throughout the province during your stay.

-Connect with the International Education and Intergovernmental Coordination Branch:
+Connect with the International and Industry Collaboration Unit: